It’s a call that vets receive all too often. “My dog ate plastic …can dogs digest plastic?” Along with

 You (and your dog) may have gone through the traumatic experience of having a large plastic object surgically removed from your dog’s digestive tract.

 Or perhaps you’ve found a particularly interesting pile of poo which contained a small plastic object.

-How should you prevent such a scare from happening again?
+How should you prevent this from happening again?

 Buy her some of her own chew toys if she doesn’t already have some.
 If she’s a powerful chewer, make sure that the toys are indestructible.

 Did your dog find an empty or half-empty container of leftover food?
-Make sure you clean out all food dishes that are not going to be put away in the cupboard, refrigerator, or dishwasher.
+Clean out all food dishes that are not going to be put away in the cupboard, refrigerator, or dishwasher.

 Is your pooch is a “dumpster driver” that likes to go through the trash (and found the plastic object there)?
 Get a trash can that has a locking lid or that they cannot get into.

 Does your dog suffers from a compulsive chewing or eating behavior?

 She may need some special training to help relieve the stress that induces the anxious behavior.

 You can read our article about coping with separation anxiety in Labrador dogs here.